Liu-Yinlong/Solve_PnL_by_Clifford_Torus/README.md

 Thanks
 ---
-+ The Matlab test framework is copying from "Pose Estimation from Line Correspondences using Direct Linear Transformation" https://www.fit.vutbr.cz/~ipribyl/DLT-based-PnL/
++ The Matlab test framework is copying from "Pose Estimation from Line Correspondences using Direct Linear Transformation" by **Dr. Bronislav Přibyl**, see https://www.fit.vutbr.cz/~ipribyl/DLT-based-PnL/

-+ *The plot function aboxplot.m (Advanced Box Plot for Matlab) by Dr. Alex Bikfalvi (alex(at)bikfalvi.com),see https://alex.bikfalvi.com/*
++ *The plot function aboxplot.m (Advanced Box Plot for Matlab)* by **Dr. Alex Bikfalvi** (alex@bikfalvi.com),see https://alex.bikfalvi.com/

 ---